Pros and Cons of Free Range and Mobile Pens

 Anybody can stick a flock of chickens in a backyard.
 But if you were approaching it from a Permaculture perspective (a holistic perspective) you'd consider how to locate and manage the flock well so that all of the outputs it produces, or functions it can perform, are put to good use.

 Healthy ecosystems teem with diversity, each life-form inter-connected with all the others in a complex web that would be weakened and compromised if just one strand were removed.
-This is what we are striving to emulate.
+This is what we're using as our model.

-It’s the interactions, exchanges, and synergy between the components of the system that provide the stability, adaptability, flexibility, efficiency, productivity/abundance, and beauty that we find lacking in a monoculture or in a less integrated system.
+It’s the interactions, exchanges, and synergy between the components of the system that provide the stability, adaptability, flexibility, efficiency, productivity/abundance, and beauty that's lacking in a monoculture or in a less integrated system.

 With this concept in mind, here are: